Ngoye Lodge

 Conservation Efforts:

 Biodiversity is on display at Ngoye Lodge coupled with soil care (erosion prevention, thick mulching and compost making) Dead wood is used to promote fungi growth.
 Ngoye Lodge supports conservation by maintaining a lush garden with indigenous plants that attract and support local wildlife, including the Palm Nut Vulture and other Birds unique to this area.
-Our staff are actively involved with AIP removal in the village.
+Our staff are actively involved with Alien Invasive Plant (AIP) removal in the village.

 Guest Education: